Financing and delivering Resilient Infrastructure

 Who Will Attend?

-Mentors and business decision makers
+Mentors and business decision makers from Finance, Civil engineering, Utilities, Corporates, Tech and Service Industries

-• Heads of Sustainable and Impact
+• Heads of Sustainable and Impact Investing

-• Investing Heads of Sustainable Infrastructure
+• Heads of Resilient Infrastructure

 • Risk Managers